guybedford/es-module-shims/README.md

 In polyfill mode, feature detections are performed for ES modules features.
 In browsers will full feature support no further processing is done.

-In browsers lacking full feature support, all sources are analyzed using the fast Wasm-based lexer.
+In browsers lacking import maps support, all sources are analyzed using the fast Wasm-based lexer.
 Only those sources known by the analysis to require syntax features not supported natively in the current browser will then be re-executed, with the rest shared with the native loader directly.

 For the most part this will work without issue, including avoiding refetching, ensuring exact instance sharing between the native loader